Tw1ddle/samcodes-chartboost/README.md

 ### Notes ###

+Note that you should add ```#if (android || ios)``` conditionals around your imports and calls to this library, especially for cross platform projects, as there is no stub implementation for other platforms included.

 Chartboost requires an iOS deployment target of 6.0 or above.

 For running on iOS, you need to drag your ```libChartboost.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.
 If you need to rebuild the iOS ndlls navigate to ```/project``` and run: